Winnie the Pooh (2011 film): Plot

-The film's setting takes place inside a book, which tells about the adventures of Christopher Robin and his friends Winnie the Pooh (Pooh for short), Piglet, Rabbit, Eeyore, Tigger, Owl, Kanga, and Roo, who all live in the Hundred Acre Wood and are able to fully interact with the book's narrator and text.
+Set inside a storybook, the film follows the adventures of Christopher Robin and his friends, including Winnie the Pooh, who live in the Hundred Acre Wood and can interact directly with the book's narrator and text.

 One morning, Pooh discovers that he has run out of honey.
 While searching for more, he visits Eeyore and notices that Eeyore's tail has gone missing.
 A contest is later held, offering a pot of honey as a prize for any participant who can find a suitable replacement tail for Eeyore, but every attempt fails.

 Later, Pooh arrives at Christopher Robin's house to ask for honey, but finds him gone, and a note left behind.
 As Pooh shows the note to his friends, Owl reads it and concludes from the words written that Christopher Robin has been abducted by a creature called the "Backson".
-In response, Rabbit comes up with a plan to trap the creature by leaving a trail of items leading to a pit.
+Rabbit comes up with a plan to trap the Backson by leaving a trail of items leading to a pit.

-Elsewhere, Tigger, who disagrees with Rabbit's plan, decides to hunt down and attack the Backson on his own.
+Elsewhere, Tigger, who is unhappy with Rabbit's plan, decides to hunt down and battle the Backson on his own.
 He soon finds that Eeyore was accidentally left behind by the gang during their plot and decides to take the donkey under his wing.
 While training Eeyore, Tigger dresses up as the Backson to teach Eeyore how to fight.
-Eeyore eventually escapes from Tigger and hides underwater, where he discovers an anchor and decides to use it as a replacement tail.
+Eeyore eventually abandons Tigger and hides underwater, where he discovers an anchor and decides to use it as a replacement tail.